ocicl/ocicl/README.md

 default.
 However, you may choose to download systems "globally" for the current user by using the ``--global`` option.
-This is equivalent to temporarily changing directory to a user-global directory before performing any operation.
-These "global" systems are available at runtime by making sure you tell ASDF to search the global directory.
+This is equivalent to temporarily changing directory to a user-global directory before performing any operation with the `ocicl` cli.
+These "global" systems are available at runtime using the following heuristic:
-``ocicl setup`` will suggest changes to your ``.sbclrc`` file to enable this.
+- If the system is available locally, then it is loaded from from the local `systems` directory.
+- Else if the system is available in the global `systems` directory, it loaded from there.
+- Otherwise, if `ocicl-runtime:*download*` is non-nil, then the system is downloaded and installed locally.
 To change the default user-global directory, provide the optional ``GLOBALDIR`` argument when you invoke ``ocicl setup``.

 You can change the default behaviour of downloading systems on demand